Schiiss/blog/_posts/2025-07-13-a-quick-guide-to-getting-hands-on-with-mcp.md

 Getting hands-on with MCP has honestly been a blast.
 The tech is still new and there’s a lot to figure out, but it’s clear MCP could become a key piece for building smarter, more connected AI apps.
 Especially in data-heavy, security-focused industries like energy and utilities.

 If you’re even a little bit curious about LLMs, tool use, or making your AI projects more composable and secure, just give MCP a try!
 Start with something simple, run it locally, and don’t stress if you break things or get stuck.
-That’s half the fun—and the community is super open to questions and new ideas.
+That’s half the fun and the community is open to questions and new ideas.

 **Next steps:**